BargmannLab/Scheer_Bargmann2023/README.md

 # Scheer_Bargmann2023 README

-This repository contains data files pertaining to Scheer, E. and Bargmann, C. I. (2023).
+This repository contains code pertaining to Scheer, E. and Bargmann, C. I. (2023).

 Questions about this repository can be directed towards Elias Scheer at elias.scheer@gmail.com or Cori Bargmann at cori@rockefeller.edu